 Please refer to the Required Documents section of the job posting for documents you are required to submit with your application.
 Supplemental information or other materials may be required as part of the application, as they are necessary to determine if the minimum qualifications for the position for which you are applying are met.

-In order to be considered, you must submit all required documents at the same time you submit your application.
-This may be done at the time of the on-line submission.
+To be considered, you must submit all required documents at the same time you submit your application.
+This may be done at the time of the online submission.
 Follow the instructions on how to Attach Documents to your on-line application prior to submittal.

 What information will I need to have readily available to fill out my application?

 (e.g., company/agency name, address, start and end date [month/year], position title, hours worked per week, monthly salary, supervisor's name and title).